Introduction to planar image tracking

 |---|---|---|---|

-- Testing phase: Use the official Sample scene or self-built test images to cover different lighting/angle/distance conditions.
+- Testing phase: Use official Sample scenes or custom test images under various lighting/angle/distance conditions.

 Best practices for target images